 Yet, Gunesh’s album is far from being just ‘the Shafi-show’.
 Not only does every musician plays their given instrument to a high-quality, but they perfectly complement one another.
 Fusing genres together is certainly not an easy task, especially when the styles of music they meshed together ordinarily could sound cacophonous if not done with caution and care.
 However, whilst it is of course the jazz aspects of the album that shine most, what sets Gunesh out from the crowd is their metaphorical doffing of the cap to their own past.
 Not only does the album feature the aforementioned dutar, but also fuses mughams with other improvisatory styles of music like jazz.
 Much like Indian ragas, mughams are not used with ordinary western scales, but rather are instead a complex collection classical poetry reinterpreted into intense melodies.
 The inclusion of this traditional form seems like an appropriate homage to the main Turkmen folk tradition of singing dessans.
 Unlike their Uzbek and Tajik cousins in the Central Asian steppe, Turkmens have nomadic origins, with music which has a connection to a pre-Islamic shamanist culture.
 Shamans, also known as bakshys, who would gain such status by receiving a gift during a dream, often going on pilgrimages or making sacrifices in order to have such a dream, would be the narrator of heroic epics.
 These epic tales (dessans) would often be sung in musical form.

 The chanting that appears in the first track The Cleavage, Cleavage.
-Girl. , whilst hypnotic, catchy and beautiful is a perfect introduction to Turkmen musical traditions as Western are lulled into these unfamiliar sounds amidst a backdrop of frantic yet joyous, high-energy music.
+Girl., whilst hypnotic, catchy, and beautiful, is a perfect introduction to Turkmen musical traditions as we are lulled into these unfamiliar sounds amidst a backdrop of frantic yet joyous, high-energy music.
 Whilst the horn section remains strong throughout, Vladimir Belousov’s funky bass riffs are the highlight of this particular track.
-Whilst the album is fast-paced for the most-part, my favourite song is in fact the calmer Han Kepderi which relies on the stunning sound of the trumpet and melodramatic vocals.
+Though the album is fast-paced for the most part, my favourite song is in fact the calmer Han Kepderi which relies on the stunning sound of the trumpet and melodramatic vocals.
 Oriental Souvenir, which subsequently follows, starts with an authentic prog-rock sound before fusing into jazz which creates an authentically theatrical feel to it.
-This continues throughout and is perhaps felt most strongly on the final-track Parting.
+This continues throughout and is perhaps felt most strongly on the final track Parting.
 Ultimately, I cannot explain why this album works.
 It just does.
 Perhaps its sheer energy and the outstanding technical ability of the musicians is what carries it through.
 It feels in some way that the album is a perfect reflection of the country from which it hails.
-Much like Turkmenistan, from the outside is seemingly very weird, the world do not know much about it, but dig a little bit deeper and it is wholly apparent that it has got a lot to offer.
+Much like Turkmenistan, from the outside it is seemingly very weird, the world does not know much about it, but dig a little bit deeper and it is wholly apparent that it has got a lot to offer.